surifirstpin/Acubi_documentation/Version.5/Reports.md

  **3.** To refresh a report click on, **Reset** ( refresh icon).

+## Adding Dimension and Measure fields

-The data in analyse sections is determined by dimensions and measures.
+The data in analyse sections is determined by **dimensions** and **measures.**

+ In AcuBi a dimension is derived as group of data and Measure is derived as information about group of data.

+ > **Note :** All the dimensions appear blue in  colour and all the measures appear in Orange colour in your data table.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/f5a7faedfbdd7f0d9e7175835750a8f0c79a9e54/images/New_version5/UD_Reports_Image2.png)

 **4.**  Using **Field Picker**, select Dimensions and Measures to retrieve the data based on the selection made.
-In AcuBi a dimension is derived as group of data and Measure is derived as information about group of data.

- > **Note :** All the dimensions appear blue in  colour and all the measures appear in Orange colour in your data table.

 Let us generate a query to display Stationcode (Dimension) and Order Attendant ID (Dimension) with Quantity Sum.